UWrc/UWrc.github.io/docs/storage/transfer.md

     Password:
     ...
 ```
 This will create an archive of `data_directory` and send it directly to `klone`.
-This directory will be saved under the name `data.tar` and will be located at the `/path/to/directory` that you specifiy where it can then be extracted and used.
+This directory will be saved under the name `data.tar` and will be located at the `/path/to/directory` that you specify where it can then be extracted and used.

 Check if it transferred to `klone` by navigating to the directory it saved to:
 ``` bash